snac-cooperative/technical-docs/Specifications/Resource Relation.md

 places.
 For a holding institution (aka repository) the address is conceptually part of a place associated with "the" constellation, either table nrd or table version_history.

-Using the on-going OCLC symbol/marc org code project, we can create a place_link record with related address_line records in the constellation that corresponds to a repository.
-In many cases, we will be creating a CPF stub record for the holding repository, using the fairly extensive information provided by WorldCat and the LoC marc org code databases.
+Using the on-going OCLC symbol/MARC org code project, we can create a place_link record with related address_line records in the constellation that corresponds to a repository.
+In many cases, we will be creating a CPF stub record for the holding repository, using the fairly extensive information provided by WorldCat and the LoC MARC org code databases.

 A constellation, or a part of the constellation that has place data uses table place_link.
 A place_link relates to zero or more address_line records via reverse foreign key